Metsuryu/Crawler/README.md

 Crawler TODOs:

-- Add new music
+- Make game compatible with touchscreens, and use it in place of the standard one if touch is detected

 Rest of the site TODOs:

-- Make a mobile view (detect if user is on mobile, and give them that view instead of standard one.)
+- Make a mobile view
-- Make game compatible with touchscreens, and use it in place of the standard one if touch is detected.